artefactory/artefactory-connectors-kit/nck/readers/README.md

 | `--yandex-include-vat` | Adds VAT to your expenses if set to `True`|
 | `--yandex-date-start` | (Optional) Selects data on a specific period of time.
 Combined with `--yandex-date-stop` and  `--yandex-date-range` set to `CUSTOM_DATE`. |
 | `--yandex-date-stop` | (Optional) Selects data on a specific period of time.
 Combined with `--yandex-date-start` and  `--yandex-date-range` set to `CUSTOM_DATE`. |

+### Troubleshooting

+You encountered and you don't know what 's going on.
+You may find an answer in the troubleshooting guide below.

+1. **Have you install NCK dependencies?** In order to run NCK, you need to install all dependencies.
+First create a [virtual environment](https://docs.python.org/3/library/venv.html) and then run `pip install -r requirements.txt`.
+2. **Have you set `PYTHONPATH` environment variable to the root of NCK folder?**
+3. **Have you checked logs?** The code has been implmented so that every error is logged.
+For example, if you did not provide a valid token, you will see something like ```Invalid request.
+{'error': {'error_code': '53', 'request_id': '8998435864716615689', 'error_string': 'Authorization error', 'error_detail': 'Invalid OAuth token'}}```.
+If you misspelled a field, you will get a message like this one: ```Error: Invalid value for "--yandex-field-name"```.